 Renewable Energy.
 As noted above, wind, run-of-the-river hydroelectric, solar and landfill gas are all part of the renewable generation portfolio mix currently owned or contracted for by AMP or its Members.
-AMP owns, operates, or owns and operates approximately 390 MW of run-of-the-river hydroelectric power generation at existing dams on the Ohio River.
-See "- Other Projects - Combined Hydroelectric Projects", "- Meldahl Hydroelectric Project" and - Greenup Hydroelectric Project" herein.
-These hydroelectric projects have brought significant economic benefits to the region.
-AMP is also evaluating other hydroelectric generating facilities, including the R.C.
-Byrd hydroelectric project (the "R.C.
-Byrd Project"), which would be a run-of-the-river hydroelectric facility located at the R.C.
-Byrd Locks and Dam on the Ohio River.
-The City of Wadsworth, Ohio, an AMP Member, recently received a license from FERC for the R.C.
-Byrd Project.
+AMP operates, or owns and operates, approximately 390 MW of run-of-the-river hydroelectric power generation at existing dams on the Ohio River.
+See "OTHER PROJECTS - JV 2, 4, 5 and 6; Combustion Turbine Project" "OTHER PROJECTS - Combined Hydroelectric Projects", "OTHER PROJECTS - Meldahl Hydroelectric Project" and "OTHER PROJECTS - Greenup Hydroelectric Project" herein.